palmerwjr93/AnalyzeHct-Mch/README.md

 ## AnalyzeHct-Mch
-This coode the code is provided in a standard and easily readable format and is capable of performing ANOVA, sinlge linear regression, producing a box-and-whisker plot along with a scatter plot with regression line.
+This code is provided in a standard and easily readable format and is capable of performing ANOVA, sinlge linear regression, producing a box-and-whisker plot along with a scatter plot with regression line.
 Code also identifies subject IDs with abnormal lab values according to listed reference and places this evaluation into a new column in the data frame.

 Chernecky CC, Berger BJ.
 Blood indices – blood.
 In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
 Philadelphia, PA: Elsevier; 2013:217-219.